irfanhakim-as/linux-wiki/topics/samba.md

     192.168.0.120      mynas
     ```

+    Replace the IP address and the hostname of the remote Samba server accordingly.

-6. Add a line with our mounting options for the remote directory to our `fstab` file:
+5. Add our mounting options for the remote directory using the system's `fstab` file:

    - Declare the mounting options for the remote directory: